 I love how her photography is simple and not over-styled: usually they are just close-ups of the food against her graphite kitchen counter.
 All posts are accompanied by step-by-step photos, which I am too lazy/busy to do for my blog, but I find very useful when following recipes from other blogs.

-Anyway, the point of this long introduction is that I met Deb last week.
-In London.
-At her cookbook launch.
+Anyway, the point of this long introduction is that I met Deb last week in London in occasion of her cookbook launch.
 And she loved the cookies I made using one of her recipes!
 Woop! :)

 The event was organised by Toast and hosted at Hide Gallery in Bermondsey.
 I missed out on one of the tickets (which sold out in less than an hour!), but luckily the organisers invited me to attend the event as one of the Smitten Kitchen cookbook recipe testers!